 A message to developers

 We the Nosgoth community would love to see a similar game come in the future.
 However, after everything that’s happened we do have some concerns.
-As a result, we’re hopeful but very skeptical so don’t be surprised if it takes some time to win us over.
+As a result, we’re hopeful but very sceptical so don’t be surprised if it takes some time to win us over.

 However, if you build it they will come.
 The majority of Nosgoth veterans would be more than willing to give a similar game a try.Not only that, we’d be willing to work with you to make the game even better.
 So please don’t think it’s not worth doing as it truly is.